James Freud: Personal life

 Freud married Sally Clifton in October 1983.
 Sally has written four books including Thank You, Goodnight: A Backstage Pass to Australian Rock'n'roll (1997) on the music industry.
 Together they had two sons, Jackson and Harrison Freud.
 The brothers formed their own rock band, Sonic Dogma, in 2005, which later became Attack of the Mannequins; the band was managed by Freud.
 His two autobiographies' titles, I am the Voice Left from Drinking (2002) and I am the Voice Left from Rehab (2007) refer to a lyric in the hit song "Barbados".
 The books chronicle his descent into alcoholism and his subsequent recovery attempts.
 His widow and two children reside in Melbourne, Australia.

 Death

 On 4 November 2010, Freud was found dead at his home in Hawthorn, Melbourne.
-A week earlier, on 27 October, Models were inducted into the ARIA Hall of Fame without Freud attending the ceremony.
+A week earlier, on 27 October, Models had been inducted into the ARIA Hall of Fame without Freud attending the ceremony.
 His absence was explained publicly as due to commitments to managing his sons' band.
 Privately, organisers were told that Freud would not attend because he could not be anywhere near alcohol.
 During the ceremony, Kelly explained the absence by saying Freud had "another bicycle accident".

 A statement by Michael Gudinski, whose Mushroom Records launched Freud's solo career and that of Models, said:

 James' battle with alcoholism has been well chronicled.
 His two books on his recovery and five years' sobriety were best-sellers and gave a lot of people who were suffering the same affliction comfort and hope.
 Unfortunately, James has succumbed to his disease and taken his own life this morning.